Destinations, Tennessee, Travel, USA

 Late one evening we found ourselves without plans and took a rideshare over to Rec Room, a large warehouse space with vintage arcade games, board games, and rentable “living rooms” with sofas and your favorite video game projected on the wall in front of you.
 Kind of like family game night on steroids with a full bar available.
 No photos (sorry, pre-blog!), but I promise it’s worth it.

-KNOW BEFORE YOU GO: MEMPHIS, TENNESSEE
+KNOW BEFORE YOU GO: TIPS FOR VISITING MEMPHIS, TENNESSEE

 Enjoyed this post?
 You may also like: